Please note: At your instructor's discretion,

 the importance-of-God measure is 8.25, which is

-we survey similar samples 1000 times, we would always
+survey similar samples 1000 times, we would always expect

-expect to find that the average value for Democrats on
+to find that the average value for Democrats on this

-this variable was always lower than the national
+variable was always lower than the national average.
+And

-variable was split) shows us that the average for
+split) shows us that the average for Republicans should

-variable, we would just need to go back to Data->
+religiosity variable, we would just need to go back to

-the test value at 7.17, the average for the full
+test value at 7.17, the average for the full sample).

 -